ThomasPfuhl/gdm/README.md

     npm install

-Retrieve the frontend dependencies with Bower, compile SASS, and move frontend files into place:  .
+Retrieve the frontend dependencies with Bower, compile SASS, and move frontend files into place:
-This is an optional step , since the minimzed and compressed files are already provided.
+This is an optional step, since the minimzed and compressed files are already provided.

     gulp